balnaimi/MyNotes/How To Create Local Repo-UbuntuDebianCentOS.md

 # Change owner to local user

-sudo chown -R aptmirror:aptmirror /data
+sudo chown -R apt-mirror:apt-mirror /data

 # add apt-mirror use to same group as local user aptmirror, maybe you will need to relogin to make it take effect, I dont know

-sudo usermod -a -G aptmirror apt-mirror

-sudo usermod -a -G apt-mirror aptmirror
+sudo usermod -a -G apt-mirror $USER

 # We will create two main folders, one for debian based tool apt-mirror, and the other for yum